RebornBeat/Hearth/README.md

-**the control-factor space as a factorial benchmark substrate with ablation ladders and interaction measurement**, **counterfactual back-simulation over control policy with declared validity tiers**, **cost-to-correction as a decomposed benchmark metric**, supervision demand as a capability dimension, and AITD plus the canonical traversal graph as free measurement of harness power.
+**the control-factor space as a factorial benchmark substrate with ablation ladders and interaction measurement**, **counterfactual back-simulation over control policy with declared validity tiers**, **cost-to-correction as a decomposed benchmark metric**, **traversal strategies as registered, benchmarkable, swappable objects over a canonical per-session evidence substrate**, **the canonical baseline + eligibility gate + population-level aggregation architecture**, supervision demand as a capability dimension, and AITD plus the canonical traversal graph as free measurement of harness power.
 The pieces existed.
 The binding did not.

 ---

-## 28. Roadmap
+## 32. Roadmap

 - [ ] Reference adapters — files, shell, browser
 - [ ] 3D adapters — Blender first (canonical graph is already software-agnostic)